Pacification of Wujek

-The massacre
+Strike

+Following the declaration of martial law in Poland on the night of 12–13 December, the chairman of Solidarity's factory commission, Jan Ludwiczak, was arrested alongside hundreds of other activists.
+Milicja Obywatelska officers broke down the door of his apartment and assaulted the miners that attempted to rescue him.

+On the morning of 14 December, the miners refused to work until three stipulations were met: the release of Ludwiczak, the release of all other Solidarity activists, and the lifting of martial law.
+They barricaded themselves inside the mine and were given food and support by townspeople, friends, and family.

+Massacre

+On 15 December, a ZOMO special platoon opened fire on striking miners at the Manifest Lipcowy Coal Mine in Jastrzębie-Zdrój, injuring four and ending the strike.
+ZOMO had previously attempted to enter the mine twice, but were repelled by the miners.

 On December 16, three days after the introduction of the martial law in Poland, pro-Solidarity miners striking against the declaration of the martial law by General Wojciech Jaruzelski were dispersed by the troops of the Polish army and police.
 The forces used in the main thrust against the miners consisted of eight companies of riot police (ZOMO, supported by ORMO (police reservists) and NOMO) with seven water cannons, three companies of military infantry fighting vehicles (each of 10 vehicles) and one company of tanks.
 The miners repeatedly fought them off with their tools.
 During the brawl a number of strikers and 41 troops were injured, including 11 severely.

-In the apex of the events, a commando-type special platoon of ZOMO opened the "shoot to kill" fire at the strikers, killing nine of them (Jan Stawisiński, Joachim Gnida, Józef Czekalski, Krzysztof Giza, Ryszard Gzik, Bogusław Kopczak, Andrzej Pełka, Zbigniew Wilk and Zenon Zając) and wounding 21 others.
+A special platoon of ZOMO opened fire at the strikers with machine guns, killing nine of them (Jan Stawisiński, Joachim Gnida, Józef Czekalski, Krzysztof Giza, Ryszard Gzik, Bogusław Kopczak, Andrzej Pełka, Zbigniew Wilk and Zenon Zając) and wounding 23 others.
 One of the deaths took place after 20 or more days in hospital with severe head-wounds.